KlefaffleWaffle/student-scheduler/wireframes/README.md

 ![Add Class – 2](https://user-images.githubusercontent.com/79026876/198814687-2ea9e90a-c160-4f03-9cbf-63b518284530.png)

-This view allows one to browse events they've entered, and see their schedule laid out in days of the week on the left.
+This view allows one to browse saved events they've already entered, and also to see their schedule laid out in days of the week on the left.

 ![Schedule View - With Existing Events](https://user-images.githubusercontent.com/79026876/198814685-69b4d5f4-4876-4677-b626-b14ed55cf590.png)